-Despite a challenging first-half, industry fundamentals remain strong and should support better margins.
-Ethanol remains a lowcost, high-value, low-carbon renewable fuel and source of octane.
+Industry fundamentals remain strong and should support better margins in 2019.
+Ethanol remains a low-cost, high-value, lowcarbon renewable fuel and source of octane.
 Moreover, blending ethanol into gasoline reduces the price of gasoline to consumers.
-We believe these compelling blend economics will drive higher domestic and international blend rates.
+We believe these compelling blend economics will drive higher domestic and international blend rates and result in an improved margin environment.